siyabuilds/carbon-footprint-tracker/README.md

 ## 🤝 Contributing

-This is a project I am doing under @Umuzi-org, but suggestions and improvements are welcome through issues and pull requests.
+This is a project I am doing under [Umuzi](https://github.com/Umuzi-org), but suggestions and improvements are welcome through issues and pull requests.

 ## 📄 License